 Starting the Nourished Motherhood Program

 She also had me eat a protein-filled breakfast an hour after waking and add veggies to all my meals (this took time for me, breakfast-wise.)
 I practiced making a plate and sitting down (you don’t know how hard this is till you’ve been a mom), chewing my food and eating slowly to signal my digestion.
 Snacks and meals were served on a plate sitting down comfortably at the table.
 Eating protein and whole foods that fulfilled me were the only rules.
-She told me that her long-term goal was to get me eating intuitively.

 Two days a week I did a strength training work out using an app called Trainerize.
 I also learned how to breathe and stand in order to repair my core.

 Since I know you’ll ask–I had a three day withdrawal that really wasn’t that bad.
 At first I replaced my coffee with matcha and Dandy Blend tea (matcha has a slow release caffeine).
 I like them but I really just love the taste and smell of black coffee.
-I drink decaf coffee now and it hasn’t had any negative effects so far.
+I drink decaf coffee right now and it hasn’t had any negative effects so far.

 My Rollercoaster Diet History